 #1 Extensive research

 First and foremost, you’ll need to spend a significant amount of time to choose the right products and test the viability of the subscription model in relation to a particular product or service you want to offer.
 Many subscription niches are oversaturated, making it considerably more challenging to enter the market.
 Meaning you have to provide a superior offer and convince consumers to choose your subscription instead of competitors’.

 #2 Rigorous analysis

 Even if you have a super successful launch, overtime you will notice the unsubscription rate start to rise.
 So, when a customer cancels their subscription, it gives you a chance to analyze what went wrong.
-Use surveys and question forms on the cancellation page to understand how to improve your services and keep customers from canceling in the future.
+Use surveys and question forms on the subscription cancellation page to understand how to improve your services and keep customers from canceling in the future.

 #3 Prioritize customer retention